thehonestscoop/site/content/why/masslang.md

 Always use common words that everyone is familiar with.
 Don't use the word _automobile_ to mean the more familiar term _car_.

-Always use simpler less-sophisticated words over more complicated words - even if the word does not capture 100% of the intended meaning or connotation.
+Always use simpler less-sophisticated words over more complicated words &mdash; even if the word does not capture 100% of the intended meaning or connotation.

 Don't try to show off your vast vocabulary.
 Not only does your article become more inaccessible, but you also come off as _potentially_ pretentious and less relatable.